 Decorating square cakes while similar to round cake is not necessarily the same.
 A few tips and trick as discussed in this post go a long way.
 My Simple, easy and effortless method of getting sharp edges on square cakes can be used whether you use buttercream or ganache to frost the cake.

-The Basic is the same.
+The basic process is the same

 - It doesn't matter what cake recipe you bake, or whether it's a tiered or single cake.
 The process is the same.

 - Level the cake, trim any uneven edges and ensure the cake is straight on all sides.
 Trimming the sides and edges are necessary, so you will not have a bulge.
-Seen my Tip Thursday on Bulges on cakes for more details.
+Seen my Tip Thursday on bulges on cakes for more details.

 - Torte your cake, fill and crumb coat the cake as usual - watch video sharp edges on cakes for cake decorating basics.

-- Buttercream two opposite sides of the cake leaving excess around all edges. ( a large overhang/ lip).
+- Buttercream two opposite sides of the cake leaving excess around all edges (a large overhang / lip).

 Buttercream opposite two sides first